bmschmidt/medicalHeritageVM/README.md

 # Installation

 Requirements: this is meant to run on almost any system.
 However, you will need a substantial amount of RAM (4 GB) and disk space (5 GB).
-Installation will take a couple hours: it's probably easiest to do this before you go to bed, and leave it running overnight.^[Or whenever it is you sleep.]
+Installation will take a couple hours: it's probably easiest to do this before you go to bed, and leave it running overnight.

 1. Install [Vagrant](https://www.vagrantup.com/downloads).
 2. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).